datacommonsorg/docsite/api/sheets/get_name.md

 Before trying this method out, make sure to follow the setup directions in [the main section for Sheets docs](/api/sheets/index.html).

-### Example 1: Retrieve the common name of the country of Côte d'Ivoire.
+### Example 1: Retrieve the name of a country by its DCID.

 ![](/assets/images/sheets/sheets_get_name_cote_d_ivoire_cropped.png)